Home Food History What is the Origin of the Word Soy in Soy Sauce?

 This article may contain one or more independently chosen Amazon affiliate links.
 See full disclosure.

-Although soy sauce comes originally from China, our word for the sauce comes from the Japanese word, shoyu.
+Although soy sauce comes originally from China, the origin of the word soy comes from the Japanese word shoyu.
 This has nothing to do with the actual Japanese word for soybeans themselves, which is daizu.
 The Chinese word for soy sauce, on the other hand, is jiàngyóu, while the word for the beans is dàdòu.
 So, our English word soy does not come from the word for the beans themselves, but from the Japanese word for the sauce, which first appeared in Japan sometime in the 1500s.

 The origin of the English word soy for the sauce seems to have come from philosopher John Locke, writing in his journal in 1679.
 He talked about two sauces that were the most common types of sauces coming from the East Indies, mango and shoyu.
 He rendered the word shoyu as saio, which went on to be simplified to soya or soy by later written references.